kamranmuazzam/aca-demia/pages/Twin Pregnancy.md

-- Antenatal Complications of Twin Pregnancy #obspc
+- Antenatal Complications of Twin Pregnancy #obs-prof-card
   - ## Maternal
     - During Pregnancy
       - Nausea and vomiting
       - Anemia
       - Preeclampsia (25%)
       - Hydramnios (10%)
       - Antepartum hemorrhage
       - Malpresentation
       - Preterm Labor(50%)
       - Mechanical distress increased compared to a singleton pregnancy
         - Palpitation
         - Dyspnea
         - Varicosities and hemorrhoids
     - During Labor
       - Early rupture of the membranes and cord prolapse
       - Prolonged labor
       - Increased operative interference
       - Bleeding (intrapartum)
       - Postpartum hemorrhage is the real danger
     - During Peurperium
       - There is increased incidence of
         - Subinvolution - because of bigger size of the uterus
         - Infection because of increased operative interference, preexisting anemia and blood loss during delivery
         - Lactation failure - this is minimized by reassurance and giving her additional support
   - ## Fetal
     - Miscarriage rate is increased especially with monozygotic twins
     - Premature rate (80%)
     - Discordant twin growth (25%)
     - Intrauterine death of one fetus
     - Appearing twin
     - Fetal anomalies are increased by 2-4%
     - Asphyxia and childbirth are more common
-- Delivery of Second baby of twin pregnancy
+- ## Delivery of Second baby of twin pregnancy
-	-